2021 Team DHT

 Brooke's family has always had horses and she has loved them from day one.
 She has been competitively riding since she was about six years old.
 Brooke has rodeoed, gone to play days, competed in drill meets, and sat pivots for grand entries.
 Her current horse is Nu Bueno Karma.
 As of August 2019 they are competing at a higher level having now started their rodeo career in the CPRA and UPRA.

-Cassidy is 19 years old and a student at the University of Alabama where she is studying Marketing with a minor in communications.
+Cassidy is a student at the University of Alabama where she is studying Marketing with a minor in communications.
 In most of her free time she is riding and spending time preparing her main horse named Chasin’ Memories, also known as Tito, for the next barrel race.

 · 2020 NBHA Open World Reserve Champion